castle-engine/cge-www/README.md

     - Paste gallery of images, using CGE style.
 Can be floating (on the right) or (default) within page content.
-      We expect to find referenced images (aaa.png,bbb.png in examples below) in htdocs/images/original_size/ .
-      You should regenerate all thumbnails using `cd htdocs/images/ && make`, though at development they will also be regenerated as-needed by PHP.

       ```
       cgeimg::block[aaa.png|Description of AAA,bbb.png|Description of BBB]